MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/Set-StrictMode.md

 The sample output shows the effect of version `2.0` strict mode.

 Without version `2.0` strict mode, the `(3,4)` value is interpreted as a single array object to which nothing is added.
-By using version `2.0` strict mode, it is correctly interpreted as faulty syntax for submitting two values.
+With version `2.0` strict mode, it's correctly interpreted as faulty syntax for submitting two values.

 Without version `2.0`, the reference to the non-existent **Month** property of a string returns only `$Null`.
-By using version `2.0`, it is interpreted correctly as a reference error.
+With version `2.0`, it's interpreted correctly as a reference error.

 ### Example 3: Turn on strict mode as version 3.0